novelist, screenwriter and audio producer

 In 2001, while camping around New Mexico with a good dog, I fell in love with the tiny town of Madrid at first sight.
 I have written four of my seven novels here, in an ecstatically iconoclastic community.

 In other words, Madrid is the valley of Misfit Toys.
 It’s the world’s largest open-air insane asylum.
 In Madrid, they say, the odds are good – but the goods are odd.

 Whenever visitors learn that I’m a writer, they inevitably tell me that I ought to write about Madrid, and tell its stories.
 I always reply, “I can’t.
 Nobody would ever believe them.”

-That’s why I am creating this oral history tour, to preserve the authentic account.
+That’s why I created this oral history tour, to preserve the authentic account.
 It’s how I wish to thank the town which has been my home since 2001, the home I’ve looked for all my life.

 When coal was discovered in a parched, rugged valley of New Mexico, the town of Madrid was born.
 As a boom town, coal-powered incandescent Christmas spectaculars drew 15,000 visitors daily, from the 1920s until World War II.
 With seams of both hard and soft coal, Madrid’s mines supplied all the power to build the Atomic Bomb in Los Alamos.

 And then, practically overnight, economics dictated that coal mining in Madrid be abandoned.
 The entire town was put up for sale in 1954.
 There were no buyers.